-At the request of Commission members, Ms. Freedman reviewed the type and frequency of support offered associations by the city: funding and city staff performing the first initial post card mailing expressing interest of the neighborhood in organizing mailed to every household and apartment in that identified boundary without releasing that mailing list, but providing information on the meeting (e.g. time, date, etc.) with a representative usually working with Ms. Freedman; space provided for that meeting at city hall or a park building at no charge; and continued meeting space at no fee for all future meetings.
+At the request of the CEC Commission members, Ms. Freedman reviewed the type and frequency of support offered associations by the city: funding and city staff performing the first initial post card mailing expressing interest of the neighborhood in organizing mailed to every household and apartment in that identified boundary without releasing that mailing list, but providing information on the meeting (e.g. time, date, etc.) with a representative usually working with Ms. Freedman; space provided for that meeting at city hall or a park building at no charge; and continued meeting space at no fee for all future meetings.

 Ms. Freedman reviewed the City of St. Louis Park's use of grants through its Neighborhood Revitalization Grant Program, funded by city tax dollars from housing rehabilitation monies, and in place since 1996.
-This grant program provided up to \$30,000 in grant funds distributed among neighborhoods.
-The grant application process ran from May through April of the following year; the process included eligibility requirements which served to help determine if a neighborhood is a valid association and eligible for city grant funds.
+This grant program and providing provided up to \$30,000 in grant funds distributed among neighborhoods, and with the grant application process running ran from May through April of the following year; the process included with eligibility requirements which served to which helps determine if a neighborhood is an a valid association and eligible for city grant funds based on their application.